mlytle4218/ffmpeg-tutorial/README.md

 ### Opening the File
 First we have to declare some stuff.
 We're going to need the stdio (standard I/O) and stdlib (standard Library- has a bunch of basic stuff like strings and ints).
 Then we have to declare the libav libraries.
 Since they are C libraries and we are working in C++, we need to bring them in like below.
 This lets the compiler know what it needs to understand how to use these libraries.

 After that, I check to see if there is a file passed to the program, and let's me know if there isn't.
 I'm a little slow sometimes, so, I need this or I will spend an hour one day trying to figure out why nothing is working because I didn't include a file with the command.
-Is he really that dumnb?
+Am I really that dumb?
 Yeah.
 Sometimes.
 We set it as a constant and reference to the data location.

     #include <stdio.h>
     #include <stdlib.h>